Indoor/outdoor fiber optic cable

 A fully dielectric loose-tube cable can be a cleaner choice where electrical isolation, lighter handling and non-metallic construction are preferred as part of the route design.

-If the route includes repeated crush risk, rodent exposure, heavy impact or uncompensated direct-burial conditions, compare this model with the metallic armored PE jacket version, the metallic armored LSZH version or the armored loose tube LSZH cable.
+If the route includes repeated crush risk, rodent exposure, heavy impact or unprotected direct-burial sections, compare this model with the metallic armored PE jacket version, the metallic armored LSZH version or the armored loose tube LSZH cable.

 Key features and benefits